fahimfss/RL/ProjectNavigationMain/README.md

 <br/>

 Every RL project should have well-defined state, action and reward spaces.
 For this project the state, action and reward spaces are described below:
-- **State-space:** The environment is a 3D world created using Unity.
+- **State-space:** The Banana Collector environment is a 3D world created using Unity.
 The environment consists of a moveable player, a fenced field and a lot of bananas.
 State-space is an array representation of the environment consisting of 37 floating-point values.
 - **Action-space:** The player, which is represented by the RL agent, can perform 4 actions: 0: move forward, 1: move backward, 2: turn left, 3: turn right.
 - **Reward-space:** The agent gets +1 points for each yellow banana collected.
 A banana is collected when the agent moves over it.